Anshhb/Campusleave/README.md

 # CampusLeave

-CampusLeave is a **Flutter-based** leave approval application designed for students and faculty advisors.
+CampusLeave is a **Flutter-based** leave approval application designed for students faculty advisor and warden.
 The app streamlines the leave request process by allowing students to send requests via email, while faculty can approve or decline them with a single click.

 ## 📌 Features